dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 ## Troubleshoot

-- It may take several hours for a new Apple developer account to be approved.
-You will not be able to enable automatic provisioning until the account has been approved.
+It may take several hours for a new Apple developer account to be approved.
+You won't be able to enable automatic provisioning until the account has been approved.

-- If the automatic provisioning process fails with the error message `Authentication Service Is Unavailable`, sign in to either [App Store Connect](https://appstoreconnect.apple.com/) or your [Apple Developer account](https://appleid.apple.com/account) to check that you have accepted the latest service agreements.
+If the automatic provisioning process fails with the error message `Authentication Service Is Unavailable`, sign in to either [App Store Connect](https://appstoreconnect.apple.com/) or your [Apple Developer account](https://appleid.apple.com/account) to check that you have accepted the latest service agreements.

 ### Certificate can't be found in local keychain